 STUDENT SUCCESS COACH: The Student Success Coach is a professional staff member who will help you navigate the responsibilities of being a student, while balancing the demands and nuances of your personal life.

-TBA (TO BE ANNOUNCED): An instructor and/or a room has yet to be assigned for a course.
+TBD (TO BE DETERMINED): An instructor and/or a room has yet to be assigned for a course.

 TRANSCRIPT: Permanent record of a student’s academic grades.
 Available through the Registrar’s office.